How overages on land sales are taxed

 Overview

 There has been a spate of residential property developments in the last few years.
-Given the paucity of UK land available for development the concept of overages or 'slice of the action deals' have become increasingly popular as a method of enticing landowners to sell.
+Because of the paucity of UK land available for development, overages have become increasingly popular.
+They are used as a method of enticing landowners to sell.

 What is an overage?

-An overage, is essentially a contractual arrangement that entitles the original landowner to receive an additional payment, if and when certain conditions are fulfilled post-sale.
-These conditions are typically related to the enhancement of the land's value, usually as a result of obtaining planning permission or the actual development of the land itself.
+An overage, is a contractual arrangement entitling the original landowner to receive an additional payment.
+Although only if and when certain conditions are fulfilled post-sale.
+These conditions are typically related to the enhancement of the land's value.
+What's more, this is usually contingent on obtaining planning permission or the actual development of the land itself.

 The tax treatment

-How an overages on land sales are taxed, are contingent on how the overage agreement itself has been structured.
-For example does the agreement allow for a one-off payment?, or is the overage payable as part of a series of transactions?
+How overages on land sales are taxed, depends on how the agreement has been structured.
+For example, does the agreement allow for a one-off payment?
+Alternatively, is the overage payable as part of a series of transactions?

-You also need to consider the landowner's activities in the context of the land sale.
-For example are they a property developer by trade, or was this a one-off transaction?
+Additionally, the landowner's activities also need to be considered in the context of the land sale.
+For example, are they a property developer by trade, or was this a one-off transaction?

-The conditions for payment of the overage becomes are equally important.
-The payment may be contingent upon a discernible event, like obtaining planning permission, or more speculative in nature - for example dependent on the development achieving a target sale price.
+Equally important are the conditions relating to to the payment of the overage.
+For example, is the payment contingent upon a discernible event, like obtaining planning permission?
+Alternatively, is it more speculative in nature?
+For example, dependent on the development achieving a target sale price?

 Capital gains tax treatment - ascertainable overage

-The exact capital gains treatment will then depend on whether the amount of overage is ‘ascertainable’ or ‘unascertainable’ at the date of disposal.
+What's more, the exact capital gains treatment depends on whether the overage is ‘ascertainable’ or ‘unascertainable’ at the date of disposal.

 An overage will be ascertainable if on the date of the sale it is known or established by calculations.
-Additionally it can be regarded as ascertainable where all the events which establish the amount that have occurred.
+Additionally, it is regarded as ascertainable where all the events which establish the amount have occurred.

-An overage is considered ascertainable deferred consideration where all the events that influence the amount of consideration have occurred before the date of the land sale.
+An overage is ascertainable deferred consideration where all the events influencing the amount payable occur before the sale date.

-Where the amount of future consideration is ascertainable, then the full amount of the overage is included in the total disposal proceeds of the land itself.
-There are no tax consequences when future amounts are received.
+Therefore, where the future consideration is ascertainable, the full overage is included in the total disposal proceeds.
+Therefore, there are no tax consequences when future amounts are received.

 Capital gains tax treatment - unascertainable overage

-Consideration is unascertainable if events that establish the amount do not occur until after the date of the disposal.
-For example an initial payment of £200,000 on a land sale is made, plus three further payments equal to the excess of profits over £300,000 in the following three years.
+Consideration is unascertainable if events establishing the amount don't occur until after the disposal date.
+For example, an initial payment of £200,000 on a land sale is made, plus three further payments equal to the excess of profits over £300,000 in the following three years.

 The presence of a maximum amount to be paid does not imply that the consideration is ascertainable in the maximum.